Block Strings

 +(keep),-(strip), or omitted (clip).

-After the style and optional chomping indicator, only whitespace (trailing spaces) and a newline (or EOF) may appear.
+After the header, only whitespace and an optional inline comment may appear before the newline (or EOF).
 If any other content follows on the same line, the value is not a block string and falls back to a Line String:

 a |not block